nigelhaim/Notes_3rdYr_1stSem/Software Engineering I.md

 		- reflect
 		- refine
 	- Basis lies on the authenticity or real-life application of the research begin done.
-	- Goa; : to create a living envbironment wherein students "learn by doing"
+	- Goa; : to create a living environment wherein students "learn by doing"

 ## Definition